Ivan the Terrible (1945 film): Music

-The score for the films was composed by Sergei Prokofiev, with whom Eisenstein had collaborated on Alexander Nevsky.
+The score for the film was composed by Sergei Prokofiev, with whom Eisenstein had collaborated on Alexander Nevsky.
 Eisenstein wrote to Prokofiev in March 1942, asking him to compose the score for Ivan the Terrible; Prokofiev arrived in May.
-Prokofiev incorporated music from an unrealized production of an adaptation of Boris Godunov into the score.
+Vladimir Lugovskoy wrote the lyrics to the songs, and Abram Stasevich conducted the music.

+Prokofiev incorporated music from an unrealized production of an adaptation of Pushkin's Boris Godunov into the score.
+He was also inspired by composer Nikolai Rimsky-Korsakov's opera The Snow Maiden when writing the score, and incorporated the text of the Song of the Beaver from the opera into the score of Ivan.
+He normally wrote the music to the film before principal photography, based on Eisenstein's pencil sketches and descriptions of the scenes.
+He would then record a piano arrangement for the scene, to be played while shooting; if all went well, he would then write an orchestral arrangement of the piece.
+In total, he wrote 29 numbers for the two completed parts of the film.
 He did not finish writing the score of Part I until August 1944.
 In January of 1945, he suffered a concussion, and was too ill to work.
 In spite of Prokofiev's request that Eisenstein instead work with Gavriil Popov, Eisenstein insisted on working with him.
-He recovered by October of that year and was able to complete the score for Part II.
+He partially recovered by October of that year and was able to complete the score for Part II.

 Filming

 Filming was delayed until April 1943 due to the ongoing invasion of the USSR.
 Since 1924, Eisenstein had worked exclusively with cinematographer Eduard Tisse for his feature films.
-In 1942, Eisenstein became friends with Andrei Moskvin, and began to consider hiring him as cinematographer, as he wanted a different look for Ivan.
-However, Eisenstein was concerned that Tisse, without his protection, could be arrested for his "Germanic" name.
+In 1942, Eisenstein became friends with Andrei Moskvin, and considered hiring him as cinematographer, as he wanted a different look for Ivan.
+Eisenstein was concerned that Tisse, without his protection, could be arrested due to his "Germanic" surname; Tisse had already been threatened by the police.
 Cinematography was therefore divided between the two: Tisse shot the exteriors, and Moskvin, who became director of photography, filmed all interior scenes.
 The color sequences of Part II were also filmed by Moskvin.

 Eisenstein was a demanding director—he would have his actors hold difficult poses while he continuously reshot scenes.
-Mikhail Nazvanov, who played Kurbsky, recounted that at one point, when Cherkasov was hysterically crying from exhaustion, Eisenstein "looked coolly on, while eating his dinner".
+Birman recounted that Tselikovskaya, when filming the scene of Anastasia's funeral, was made to spend a whole night in a coffin, because Eisenstein refused to let her out.
+Nazvanov, who played Kurbsky, recounted that at one point, when Cherkasov was hysterically crying from exhaustion, Eisenstein "looked coolly on, while eating his dinner".
 Nazvanov also commented that he had to "admire Eisenstein's iron tenacity as he literally tramples people's hearts and even their bodies in striding toward his goal in creating, in such hellish conditions, a monumental work of art."
 However, the cast members recalled that Eisenstein kept the mood light-hearted on set, and that he inspired both cast and crew to believe they were engaged in one of the most significant projects of their lifetime.